SaltFreeInteractive/SaltFreeInteractive.github.io/_services/game-development.md

 ---
 layout: default
 name: Game Development
-featured_image: /assets/images/placeholders/placeholder-600.png
+featured_image: /assets/images/services/games.svg
+order: 0
 ---

-Talk about game development here.
-I have a lot to say about this topic and want to fill out the exerpt.
+Our specialty.
+Games are an important part of modern media.
+We have a passion for crafting fun and engaging experiences for all to play.

 <!--more-->